Global symmetry violation from non-isometric codes: Non-isometric codes

 \section{Non-isometric codes}

-Following the work of Akers et al. \cite{Akers:2022qdl}, we model a black hole as a non-isometric map that encodes the effective degrees of freedom to the fundamental degrees of freedom.
+Following the work of Akers et al. \cite{Akers:2022qdl}, we model a black hole as a non-isometric map that encodes the effective degrees of freedom in the black hole interior to the fundamental degrees of freedom.
 In the fundamental description, the black hole is described as a quantum system $B$.
-We do not or need to know its details, except the following.
+We do not need to know its details, except the following.
 (1) It evolves unitarily and (2) the dimension $|B|$ of the Hilbert space $\calh_B$ of $B$ decreases as the black hole evaporates.
-The entropy of the black hole is $S_{BH}=\log |B|=\text{Area}/4G_N$.
+The entropy of the black hole is $S_{N}=\log |B|$.

+In the effective description, gravity is classical and matters are treated by quantum field theory.
+The semiclassical entropy for the Hawking radiation exceeds the area of the black hole horizon at late times.
+This implies that the effective degrees of freedom in the black hole interior are much larger than its size.
+So the number of the fundamental degrees of freedom in the black hole interior must be reduced.
+This leads to the idea that black holes can be thought of as non-isometric codes.

-In the effective description, the black hole interior degrees of freedom consist of the left-movers $\ell$ and the right-movers $r$ with their Hilbert spaces $\calh_\ell$ and $\calh_r$, respectively.
+The black hole interior degrees of freedom consist of the left-movers $\ell$ and the right-movers $r$ with their Hilbert spaces $\calh_\ell$ and $\calh_r$, respectively.
 States in $\calh_\ell$ account for the degrees of freedom from which the black hole was made.
-The right-movers $r$ are entangled with the radiation $R$ in a Hawking state.
+The right-movers $r$ are entangled with the radiation $R$ in a Hawking radiation state.
 An observer outside of the black hole has access only to the radiation $R$.

 We introduce a linear map $V$ from the effective description to the fundamental description